Understand Workbook Impact on Your Database Using Query Tagging

 Query Tagging Overview

-3. LOOK FOR THE TABLEAU QUERY ORIGINATOR IN YOUR DATABASE MONITORING: At this point, query tagging is enabled for the connections between your workbook or data source and your database.
-When you find an instance of your next instance of your recurring problem in your database log, history, or analytics, you will see that the related query has a string appended beginning with /* "tableau-query-origins": "..." */.
-That string includes the LUID of the originating workbook, dashboard, or view.
+3. LOOK FOR THE TABLEAU QUERY ORIGINATOR IN YOUR DATABASE MONITORING: Find an instance of the problematic query in your database log, history, or analytics.
+You will see that the related query has a comment string appended beginning with /* "tableau-query-origins": "..." */.
+That string includes the Tableau asset LUID and other attributes listed above from the originating workbook, dashboard, or view.

 Note, for Snowflake and Teradata the query originator data is not in the SQL text.
 For Snowflake connections, the query origins information is in the Session Query Tag(Link opens in a new window).
 For Teradata connections, the query origins information is in the Session Query Band(Link opens in a new window).